Northern Ireland Support Group

 Upcoming Support group sessionsThere are no upcoming sessions at this time.
 Please check back again.

-Hi i am Caroline, I live in Belfast, I was diagnosed with endometriosis in 2008 when I had my first laparoscopy.
+Hi My name is Caroline and I live in Belfast, I was diagnosed with endometriosis in 2008 when I had my first laparoscopy.
 I had turned 26, but it was way before that in my early teens that I would suffer from really heavy periods and excruciating pain.
 I would end up every so often in A&E where they would try figure out what was wrong with me, I have seen different gynae doctors over the years.
 After I had my first laparoscopy, I tried different medication, which helped for a while but then I had my symptoms back.
-I had my second laparoscopy two years later and again I took different medications.
+I had my second laparoscopy two years later and again I took different medications to try help.
 By my early thirties I got worse and by 34 I had a total hysterectomy.
-For the past year my symptoms have been recurring and I am waiting for an MRI, and appointment in gynae.
-I really wanted to volunteer with Endometriosis UK and the Northern Ireland support group because I want to give support to others who are suffering and to know they are not alone.
-I want to create a safe environment where we are able to chat freely about our endometriosis and be able to help each other, or if its just to listen that is okay too!
-I cant wait to meet everyone!
+For the past year couple of years my symptoms have been recurring and I have been going through different tests, to see what is happening with my body again, I really love Volunteering with Endometriosis UK and the Northern Ireland support group because I want to give support to others who are suffering and to know they are not alone.
+I want to create a safe environment where we are able to chat freely about our endometriosis and be able to help each other.

 Northern Ireland needs big change when it comes to endometriosis, with both increasing knowledge throughout the public and healthcare providers and also improving and changing the care we receive to get us to our diagnosis faster.
 Together as a group we can push for that change and I look forward to getting to meet you all, to give and receive support and make a difference for all of us!